cmdalbem/portfolio/src/pages/ciclomapa/index.md

 # Implementing

-The entire development was done by me.
-It's always a challenge to separate the engineering and design mindsets in the process, so I forced myself to always ideate on Figma first, validating with the peers and only then creating cards on our Trello board to document the task and prioritize it.
+I was the only developer on the team.
+It’s always a challenge to separate the engineering and design mindsets in the process, so I forced myself to always ideate on Figma first, validating with the peers and creating cards on our Trello board to document the task and prioritize it for development.

 <!--
 ```grid|1
 ![](./trello.png)
 ``` -->

 The overall system architecture passed by many iterations.
-I started with very simple ones to test concepts concerning the [OSM Overpass API](https://wiki.openstreetmap.org/wiki/Overpass_API) and slowly added more complexity to mitigate the problems we're seeing, getting feedback from the stakeholders and always aiming to improve the user experience.
+I started with straightforward ones to test concepts concerning the [OSM Overpass API](https://wiki.openstreetmap.org/wiki/Overpass_API).
+I slowly added more complexity to mitigate the problems we saw, getting feedback from the stakeholders and always aiming to improve the user experience.

 ```grid|1
 ![](./arch.jpeg)
 ```

-To build the UI I chose [Ant Design](https://ant.design/), which has super high quality React components and have great documentation.
-All styling was done on [TailwindCSS](https://tailwindcss.com/), an amazing CSS framework.
+To build the UI I, chose [Ant Design](https://ant.design/), which has super high-quality React components and excellent documentation.
+I did all the styling with [TailwindCSS](https://tailwindcss.com/), a fantastic CSS framework.

-For this project I also wanted to try out [Mapbox](https://www.mapbox.com/), an open map library which is built on top of OpenStreetMap.
-It's also super modern and well done, and offer way more flexibility than any other library I've used before.
-In addition, it was a pleasure using [Mapbox Studio](https://www.mapbox.com/mapbox-studio), their interactive map customization tool, which is an awesome product and enabled me lots of controls to be creative designing our base map.
+For this project, I also wanted to try out [Mapbox](https://www.mapbox.com/), an open map library built on top of OpenStreetMap.
+It’s also super modern and well done and offers way more flexibility than any other library I’ve used.
+In addition, it was a pleasure using [Mapbox Studio](https://www.mapbox.com/mapbox-studio), their interactive map customization tool, which is a terrific product and enabled me lots of controls to be creative in designing our base map.

 ```grid|1
 ![](./mapbox.png)